syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 `Cancel` - Decides whether to cancel the group expansion.

-The `GroupExpanding` event used for the following usecases,
+The `GroupExpanding` event used for the following use cases,

 * To keep any one specific group alone in expand state by compare and collapse all other groups and expand the particular group.